harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ### Workspaces / solutions
 - When you create a new project for your program, many IDEs will automatically add your project to a "workspace" or a "solution" (the term varies by IDE).
-- A **workspace/solution** is a container that can hold one or more related projects.
+- A <mark class="hltr-trippy">workspace/solution</mark> is a container that can hold one or more related projects.
 	- For example, if you were writing a game and wanted to have a separate executable for single player and multiplayer, you'd need to create two projects.
 It wouldn't make sense for both of these projects to be completely independent - after all, they are part of the same game.
 Most likely, each would be configured as a separate project within a single workspace/solution.
 - Although you can add multiple projects to a single solution, we generally recommend creating a new workspace or solution for each program, especially while learning.
 It's simpler and there's less chance of something going wrong.